-When Quasi defies the evil Frollo and ventures out to the Festival of Fools, the cruel crowd jeers him.
+When Quasimodo defies the evil Frollo and ventures out to the Festival of Fools, the cruel crowd jeers him.
 Rescued by fellow outcast the gypsy Esmeralda, Quasi soon finds himself battling to save the people and the city he loves.

 An ultraconservative family father must spend a weekend with his dysfunctional children for the burial of his wife.

 Now that Frollo is gone, Quasimodo rings the bell with the help of his new friend and Esmeralda's and Phoebus' little son, Zephyr.
 But when Quasi stops by a traveling circus owned by evil magician Sarousch, he falls for Madellaine, Sarouch's assistant.

 King Louis XI is a wise and old king and Frollo is the Chief Justice.
 Frollo gazes on the gypsy girl, Esmeralda, in the church during Fool's Day and sends Quasimodo to catch her.
 Quasimodo, with the girl, is captured by Phoebus, Captain of the Guards, who frees the girl.
 The courts sentence Quasimodo to be flogged, and the only one who will give him water while he is tied in the square is Esmeralda.
 Later, at a party of nobles, Esmeralda again meets both Frollo, who is bewitched by her, and Phoebus.
 When Phoebus is stabbed to death, Esmeralda is accused of the murder, convicted by the court and sentenced to hang.
 Clopin, King of the Beggars; Gringoire, Esmeralda's husband; and Quasimodo, the bellringer, all try different ways to save her from the gallows.